 Ms. Pickaert has her masters with honors in Economic Science from the Vrije Universiteit te Brussel (Belgium) – with honours.
 Her thesis is titled: Economic and Social Impact of Education and the Value of Human Capital – first class honours.
 She also has continued education and specialization – postgraduate/executive training in Applied Psychology in Economics (two years), Auditing and Valuation of Enterprises (two years), and Hospital Management (one year).

-Dr. Robert Skinner has 24 years of experience within the pharmaceutical industry, mainly in Clinical Research and Compliance.
-His current position is Deputy Compliance Officer, Emerging Markets, Asia Pacific & Japan within GlaxoSmithKline (GSK).
-His main responsibility is working with business teams to identify and mitigate risks, including those related to anti-bribery and corruption, third party oversight, patient safety, commercial practices, scientific engagement, and merger and acquisition activities.
-His previous role was Head of Medical Operations at GSK for the same region.
+Dr. Robert Skinner is Ethics & Compliance Officer for Emerging Markets and Global Franchises at GSK in London.
+He has 26 years’ experience within the pharmaceutical industry, mainly in Clinical Research and Compliance.
+His main responsibility is working with business and compliance teams to identify and mitigate risks, including those related to anti-bribery and corruption, third party oversight, patient safety, commercial practices, scientific engagement, and merger and acquisition activities.
+His previous role was Head of Medical Operations at GSK for the Emerging Markets & Asia Pacific region.